kbaraniak/librusCLI/README.md

 # Librus CLI
 ### To run this program, you need installed node.js > 12.0
-*If you want to download, use Release*
+*If you want to download, it is recommended to use Release*

 [Latest Release](https://github.com/kbaraniak/librusCLI/releases/latest)